DikshaAcharya/Skull_King_Game_Analysis/README.md

 ![audio](Images/audio.png)

 - Has a message for the users when clicked on the "Climb aboard" button.
-This functionality could be improved by having the audio played when the page is opened by a user.
-Another improvement would be to have the option to pause the audio as per will.

 2- An interactive slide bar, which contains a brief description of the game.